Many components go into a cohesive bathroom design and function.

 However, many materials come in a variety of different colors, patterns, and hues.
 Adding a finish can mix things up even more.

-Choose a color or pattern that works well with the rest of your bathroom décor for a put-together look.
+Choose a color or pattern that works well with the rest of your bathroom décor for a put-together look, and be sure to make use of color palette generators like coolors and other design tools online.

 The image above shows you several of the most common edge treatments.

 The edge treatment you choose is largely based on your preferred look and style.
-However, a rounded edge treatment also helps prevent chipping on certain materials.
+However, a rounded edge treatment also helps prevent chipping on certain materials, such as glass and quartz.

 Those with a little DIY experience should be able to install laminate, lava, and wood types.